SivaVimel/TensorFlow-2.0-Machine-Learning-and-AI-Study-Material-for-Beginners/README.md

-Certainly!
-Here's the text with special symbols and formatting to make it visually appealing:

 # **TensorFlow 2.0 Machine Learning and AI Tutorial Course**

 Welcome to the **TensorFlow 2.0 Machine Learning and Artificial Intelligence Tutorial Course!** 🚀 This comprehensive course is designed for Python programmers looking to enhance their knowledge and skills in the exciting fields of machine learning and artificial intelligence.
 Whether you're a beginner or have some experience, these **8 modules** will equip you with the essential tools and knowledge to excel in these domains.